Stop a Payment in Payment Assistant

 On the bank draft record, under Payment Assistant, the Payment events are also updated with the stop payment request.

-When a stop payment request is successful, you'll receive a refund notification.
+When a stop payment request with refund is successful, you'll receive a refund notification.

 Tip: If a payment processed through Payment Assistant is cancelled, the associated bank draft may still appear in the bank register as paid.
 Learn how to resolve cancelled payments.